cjohansen/powerpack/README.md

 ## Status

 This is an experiment.
-Do not use.
-I'm not even sure if this is a good idea yet.
+Do not use. ~~I'm not even sure if this is a good idea yet.~~ Powerpack is starting to shape up, but some parts of the API are still in flux.

 ## What does it do?